avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo-v2/DEMO.md

 ### Program and Provision

-Follow the [Quickstart Guide](https://github.com/avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo/blob/main/QUICKSTART.md) to flash the STM32U5 Discovery Kit and provision audio classifier devices into IoTConnect.
+Follow the above section to flash the STM32U5 Discovery Kit.

 ### Device Commands